Arena (Star Trek: The Original Series)

-"Arena" is the eighteenth episode of the first season of the American science fiction television series Star Trek.
+"Arena" is the 18th episode of the first season of the American science fiction television series Star Trek.
 Written by Gene L. Coon (based on a 1944 short story of the same name by Fredric Brown) and directed by Joseph Pevney, the episode was first broadcast on January 19, 1967.

 In the episode, while pursuing a Gorn vessel for an apparently unprovoked attack on a Federation outpost, Captain Kirk is forced by powerful entities to battle the opposing captain.

 Plot

-The USS Enterprise arrives at the Cestus III Outpost by invitation of its commanding officer, but the crew find the outpost obliterated.
-Captain Kirk, First Officer Spock, Chief Medical Officer Dr. McCoy, and a security force beam down to find one survivor who says the base came under heavy bombardment from an unknown enemy.
-The landing party find themselves under fire from nearby, with two of the security team killed in the initial volley.
+The USS Enterprise arrives at the Cestus III Outpost by invitation of its commanding officer, but the crews find the outpost obliterated.
+Captain Kirk, First Officer Spock, Chief Medical Officer Dr. McCoy, and a security force beam down to find one survivor, who says the base came under heavy bombardment from an unknown enemy.
+The landing party finds themselves under fire from nearby, with two of the security team killed in the initial volley.
 The Enterprise is also under attack from an unknown vessel, preventing the crew from beaming up the landing party.
 On the surface, Kirk finds a grenade launcher from the outpost's stores, and uses it to scatter the alien forces.
 The alien ship recovers its crew from the surface and begins to retreat.
 The landing party is beamed back aboard Enterprise before they give chase.